-The FY 2022 approved budget continues to support our goal of excellent education.
-The FY 2022 budget includes \$2.34 billion in funding for the Board of Education, an increase of \$65.1 million or 2.7% over the FY 2021 budget.
-Funding for the Board constitutes 62.0% of all General Fund spending in the FY 2022 budget.
-The County's contribution represents an increase of \$1.2 million over FY 2021 (from \$815.8 million to \$816.9 million) and exceeds the Maintenance of Effort requirement.
-The approved budget includes employee compensation negotiated commitments; pass through funding for P3/Alternative Construction Financing projects; additional support of 65 Community Schools through hiring Community Schools Clinicians; health insurance increases; continued support of universal pre-kindergarten; program continuation of Immersion as well as the reallocation of resources due to anticipated savings derived from salary lapse, delaying planned leased purchase prepayment and a decrease in certain restricted grants.
+The FY 2023 approved budget continues to support our goal of excellent education.
+The FY 2023 budget includes \$2.63 billion in funding for the Board of Education, an increase of \$286.3 million or 12.2% over the FY 2022 budget.
+Funding for the Board constitutes 62.6% of all General Fund spending in the FY 2022 budget.
+The County's contribution represents an increase of \$30.1 million over FY 2022 (from \$816.3 million to \$847.0 million) and exceeds the Maintenance of Effort requirement.
+The approved budget includes a net increase in restricted federal grant programming sources supporting various systemwide activities and initiatives; employee compensation negotiated commitments; pass through funding for Public Private Partnership (P3)/ Alternative Construction Financing projects; postemployment benefit increases; continued support of universal pre-kindergarten; program continuation of Immersion as well as well as providing additional student-based budgeting resources to the schools.
+FY 2023 is the first year of the new local effort requirements under the Blueprint for Maryland's Future Act in which the County's local share is run through the prism of the major State formula aid programs which are each driven by unique formulas based on County wealth indicators and pupil populations.

-The FY 2022 approved capital budget contains County funding in support of systemic repairs to schools in need of roofs, boilers, windows, piping, HVAC and elevators along with construction is planned to continue for New Glenridge Area MS and be completed for Cherokee Lane ES.
-The Board of Education also has a public-private partnership (P3) to support construction of new schools.
+The FY 2023 approved capital budget contains County funding in support of systemic repairs to schools in need of roofs, boilers, windows, piping, HVAC and elevators along with construction planned to continue for New Glenridge Area Middle School, New Northern Adelphi Area High School and Suitland High School.
+Additionally, the budget includes funding in FY 2023 for freestanding classrooms for the Career and Technology (CTE) center at Crossland High School.

-In addition, the FY 2022 approved budget includes \$123.2 million for the Community College, a \$9.5 million or -7.1% under the FY 2021 budget.
+In addition, the FY 2023 approved budget includes \$126.8 million for the Community College, a \$3.6 million or 2.9% increase over the FY 2022 budget.
 The approved budget supports the College's strategic efforts toward operational efficiency, Student Lifecycle services, full implementation of the Pathways program, campus-wide technology upgrades and the Promise Scholarship Program which provides free tuition for graduates of County Public Schools and County residents.
-The CIP budget includes funding to support construction related to Marlboro Hall renovations, design for the Largo Student Center Renovations and the request for proposal for Bladen Hall renovations.
+The CIP budget includes funding to support construction related to Marlboro Hall renovations, and design for the Largo Student Center Renovations.
 The CIP budget continues to support area improvements under the College Improvements project which will include replacing mechanical, life safety, environmental temperature building controls, roofs, carpet, signage, lighting, roadways/parking lots and upgrades to interior spaces.

-The approved FY 2022 operating budget for the Memorial Library System is \$33.4 million, a decrease of \$382,200 or -1.1% under the FY 2021 budget.
-Operating funds are provided for technology upgrades that will provide internet to Library's parking lots as well as two new delivery vehicles and a replacement maintenance truck.
-The FY 2022 CIP funds will support the completion of the Surratts-Clinton Branch library and various improvement projects.
-Construction will also continue for the Bladensburg Library replacement as well as improvements to ensure compliance with the ADA.
+The approved FY 2023 operating budget for the Memorial Library System is \$35.5 million, an increase of \$2.2 million or 6.5% over the FY 2022 budget.
+Operating funds are provided for technology upgrades that will provide internet to library parking lots as well as two new delivery vehicles and a replacement maintenance truck.
+The FY 2023 CIP funds will support the completion of the Bladensburg and Hyattsville Library as well as the Surratts-Clinton Branch library.
+Additional funding is provided to begin the construction on the Baden Public Library.